playcanvas/developer.playcanvas.com/content/en/user-manual/profile/projects.md

 ## Unlock Project

 Click on the arrow next to a project and select Unlock to unlock a *locked* project.
-This will make the project public.
+Unlocking a project depends on the project owner's subscription type.
+If the owner has a Personal plan then Unlocking means removing any Free users from the Project (because Personal plans require all users to have a subscription).
+Otherwise unlocking a project means making it Public.

+If you have an Organization account another way to unlock Projects is by purchasing more seats until you are no longer hitting your seats limit.

 ## Export Project